Miniature Concrete House Building Manual

 The last layer - keep stacking bricks, remembering to stagger them.

-Mix the white powder in the plastic container with 150 ml of water.
+Mix the plaster in the plastic container with 150 ml of water.

 Stir until it becomes a thick, spreadable paste without lumps.